sphars/spencerharston.com/src/now.md

 _Extra Focus: The Quick Start Guide to Adult ADHD_ by Jesse J. Anderson

 _The Way of Kings_ by Brandon Sanderson.
-Slowly working through this one, but so far so good.
+Slowly working through this one, about halfway now, but so far so good.

 _See also my [/books page](/books/) for all my reading activity._